| caep-interop | May 2026 | |

 The following subject identifier formats from "Subject Identifiers for Security Event Tokens" [RFC9493] MUST be supported:¶

-All events MUST be signed using the RS256 algorithm using a minimum of
+All events MUST be signed using the RS256 algorithm with a minimum of

 2048-bit keys.¶